-A personal growth development plan can help you organize and focus your efforts so the personal goals you’ve always wanted to accomplish can finally become a reality.
-By developing a personal development plan, you can benefit from:
+A personal development plan can help you organize and focus your efforts so the goals you want to accomplish can become a reality.
+A personal development plan can help you:

 A personal development plan typically consists of writing out nine steps: